Faulk nets winner in OT, Blues beat Kings 2-1

 Blues defenseman Jake Walman did not play after testing positive for COVID-19.
 General manager Doug Armstrong believes it was a false positive because Walman has been vaccinated and a second test came back negative.

-Steven Santini replaced Walman in the lineup.
+With Niko Mikkola also unavailable because of an upper-body injury, Steven Santini replaced Walman in the lineup.

 UP NEXT